Steven-cpp/SGX-Scraping/designDoc_cn.md

-# DTL SGX Scraping
+# SGX Scraping Doc

-这是 DTL Data Engineer 的下一阶段测试，使用 Python 在 SGX 网站上下载指定日期的历史数据。
+This is the next phase of screening process for the DTL Data Engineer Intern, using Python to download historical data on the SGX website for a specified date range.

 ## I. Requirement

 Design a job to download the following files daily from the above website:

-1. WEBPXTICK_DT-*.zip
+1. `WEBPXTICK_DT-*.zip`
-2. TickData_structure.dat
+2. `TickData_structure.dat`
-3. TC_*.txt
+3. `TC_*.txt`
-4. TC_structure.dat
+4. `TC_structure.dat`

 As is shown in the following snapshot, each file corresponds to each drop down options in *Time and Sales Historical Data*.

 ![image-20230306093101769](https://raw.githubusercontent.com/Steven-cpp/myPhotoSet/main/image-20230306093101769.png)

-Send us a **.tar.gz** or **.zip** file that contains all the relevant files that you would like to submit.
+Send us a **.tar.gz** or **.zip** file that contains all the relevant files that you would like to **submit before 11th March 11.59 pm**.

-由于需求文档的说明非常 general，自由度非常大，因此我结合实际的使用需求，将程序的规约进一步的细化。
+As the requirements document is very general and free, I have further refined the program's statute to take into account the actual requirements of use.

 ### 1. Input